hsph-bst236/HW-Data_Structures/README.md

 ## Objectives

-- Implement three sorting algorithms
+- How to optimize python data processing
-- How to optimize the python
+- How to optimize R data processing
-- How to censor python learning time
+- How to use AI to visualize the data

 ## Resources